sheng09/PHYS3070-6070-Lastest/materials/Basics/README.md

     # NOTE: 1.
 Please replace the 9000 with your four digits listed in the table below
     # NOTE: 2.
 Please replace the account name student01 with yours listed in the table below
     ssh -N -f -L 8888:localhost:9000 student01@compute2.rses.anu.edu.au
+    # You may need to type the password here
     ```
-- Open a web browser on your local computer, and go to `http://localhost:9000`.
-The same, replace the 9000 with your four digits.
+- Open a web browser on your local computer, and go to `http://localhost:8888`.
 In the webpage, use the password provided.
 (Ask sheng.wang(at)anu.edu.au for your password if you forget)

 ## Windows 10 or Higher versions
 - Some versions of Windows 10 have built-in `OpenSSH` tools.
 You may need to check Microsoft [help](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).